Sandbox VR: Location virtual reality is making its comeback

 Hong Kong-based Sandbox VR expects to open a new entertainment center in the Grand Canal Shoppes in the Venetian Resort in Las Vegas by the early summer.
 It’s the first time Sandbox has targeted Vegas, and it is taking over the spot that was formerly occupied by The Void, another pioneer in social VR entertainment at retail locations, said Steve Zhao, CEO of Sandbox VR, in an interview with me.

-I went through Sandbox VR’slocation in San Francisco before the pandemic.
+I went through Sandbox VR’s location in San Francisco before the pandemic.
 It was a socially immersive experience that provided players with a unique combination of full-body motion capture that make you feel like you’re in another world.
-It had more than home VR headsets, as we strapped sensors onto our wrists and shoes for better tracking, and we wore backpacks with powerful laptops connected to the VR headset.
+It contained more than home VR headsets, as we strapped sensors onto our wrists and shoes for better tracking, and we wore backpacks with powerful laptops connected to the VR headset.
 And then our team of five people battled Klingons in the Star Trek: Discovery — Away Mission experience.

 That feeling of having fun with your friends is back again, said Zhao, as locations like Chicago and Austin have demonstrated.
 The company has seen increased demand of 30% from before the pandemic at their current locations outside of Chicago and in Austin since they were able to open again with government-mandated restrictions.
 Over 90% of customers book ahead online.
-With the vaccine rollout accelerating and COVID-19 cases rapidly decelerating across the country, Sandbox VR has started ramping production back up in anticipation of the influx of interest at the end of the pandemic.
+With the vaccine rollout accelerating and COVID-19 cases falling across the country, Sandbox VR has started ramping production back up in anticipation of the influx of interest at the end of the pandemic.
 I talked to Zhao about this death and rebirth experience, and what he learned along the way.
 Let’s hope that the recovery proceeds as expected and all of location-based VR entertainment regains its lost opportunities.

 Here’s the edited transcript of our interview.